eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-01_dean-liu-is-on-dlive-my-new-journey-of-discovery.md

 - - -

-This page is synchronized from the post: [Dean Liu is on DLive - My New Journey of Discovery](https://steemit.com/@deanliu/dean-liu-is-on-dlive-my-new-journey-of-discovery)
+This page is synchronized from the post: ['Dean Liu is on DLive - My New Journey of Discovery'](https://steemit.com/@deanliu/dean-liu-is-on-dlive-my-new-journey-of-discovery)